jerome-marshall/ux-tools/instructions/PRD.md

 ### 11.1 Glossary of Terms

+- **Nutanix UX Lab**: The platform name for this UX research tools suite
 - **Project**: A top-level container for organizing related research activities
 - **Study**: A collection of related tests within a project, focused on a specific research objective
 - **Test**: An individual research activity with specific methodology (e.g., a tree test)